mjolliffe/fontgen/README.md

 Run npm install within the root folder in order to take care of all the required dependencies.

 #Issues/Pending Implementations
-- Small bugs: Issues with CORS when a user is logged in; User is not logged out on front end when they are deleted.
+- Small bugs: User is not logged out on front end when they are deleted - CORS issue also arises when user deletd.
 Minor styling issues.
 - Pending: Include alerts/messages for the user when they successfully create, update, or delete their accounts and for when font pairs are saved.
 Add a "popular pairs" board which users contribute to and vote on.
+Improve UX.